deprecatedwarrior/3D-Facial-pointcloud-Creation-and-Visualization-using-SFM-and-MVS/README.md

 - Heirarchical Contour detection
 - Background Subtraction

-Note: After performing background subtraction, some contours can deliver black frames.
-To remove those frames from the directory that contains the video's frames, average energy of the frame should be calculated.
-If it is less than a threshold value, discard that frame.
-It is advised to make such a provision only after conducting a lot of experiments in different settings, illumination, etc.

 --------------------------------------------------
 cannyedge.py
 --------------------------------------------------
 - Reads an image
 - Uses OpenCV's Canny edge detection to output an edge map.

 --------------------------------------------------
 countframes.py